-- Choose to stay on the main island or one of the more exclusive offshore islands
+- Experiencing the main island or one of the more exclusive offshore islands

-- If you're planning your wedding abroad, LikuLiku Lagoon Resort and Tokoriki Island Resort offer wedding packages
+- Planning your wedding abroad — LikuLiku Lagoon Resort, Outrigger Fiji Beach Resort and Tokoriki Island Resort offer wedding packages

-- Diving and snorkelling are popular activities - particularly good for spotting manta rays
+- Diving and snorkelling — particularly good for spotting manta rays

-- As it's situated on the date line, there's a spot on the island of Tavenui where you can have one foot in today and one foot in yesterday
+- Straddling the date line — there's a spot on the island of Taveuni where you can have one foot in today and one foot in yesterday

-- The Fijians are incredibly friendly and welcoming - it's worth taking the time to visit local communities to learn about their history and customs
+- Meeting local people — Fijians are incredibly friendly and welcoming, so it's worth taking the time to visit local communities to learn about their history and customs.

 Fiji holiday highlights